 Because EBITDA excludes these expenses, it provides a more accurate picture of a company’s operating cash flow.
 This makes EBITDA a useful tool for comparing companies across different industries.

 EBITDA is also used as a measure of a company’s financial health.
-A high EBITDA indicates that a company is generating a lot of cash flow and is in good financial health.
-A low EBITDA indicates that a company may be struggling to generate cash flow and is in poor financial health.
+A high EBITDA indicates that a company generates a lot of cash flow and is in good financial health.
+A low EBITDA indicates that a company may struggle to generate cash flow and is in poor financial health.

 Investors often use EBITDA when they are considering investing in a company.
-They want to see if the company is generating enough cash flow to cover its expenses and debt payments.
-If the answer is yes, then the company is likely to be a good investment.
+They want to see if the company generates enough cash flow to cover expenses and debt payments.
+If the answer is yes, the company will likely be a good investment.